KidPudel/Iggy-s-Vault/backend/network/API.md

 [[RESTful API]]

-> API is resource focused
+> API is resource focused, and is a perfect fit for communicating between client and server
 # Basic components
 [info from](https://apidog.com/blog/what-are-the-components-of-an-api/#:~:text=APIs%20typically%20consist%20of%20three,data%20provided%20by%20the%20server.)